 An interesting dental fact about teeth sensitivity.
 Some studies have shown approximately 1 out of 8 adults suffer from some degree of teeth sensitivity.
+Can ask local dental questions about sensitive tooth problems with us.
+Use this to link to Post Teeth Sensitivity problem chat questions online at Dental Chat.

 Dental emergencies can be scary for anyone, especially when they do not know what to do in the case of a dental emergency.
-One of the most commonly asked questions in the dental community is the one about tooth sensitivity and composite fillings.
+One of the most commonly asked questions in the dental community is about tooth sensitivity and composite fillings.
 Fortunately, here at DentalChat, we have a team of specialists that can answer these questions for you at any time.
 In this dental chat article, we will cover some of the common dental emergency questions we get.
 We hope to better inform our readers and to better inform them of what is going on in various dental emergency situations.

 Tooth sensitivity is a common name for dentin hypersensitivity or root sensitivity.
-If hot, cold, sweet or very acidic foods and drinks, or breathing in cold air, makes your teeth or a tooth sensitive or painful then you have sensitive teeth.
+If hot, cold, sweet, or very acidic foods and drinks, or breathing in cold air, makes your teeth or a tooth sensitive or painful then you have sensitive teeth.
 Tooth sensitivity is very common and it has been estimated that approximately half the population experiences tooth sensitivity.
 Tooth sensitivity can come and go over time.

 - Tooth enamel erosion:

-Overzealous brushing or using a very abrasive toothpaste can also cause abrasion of the tooth’s enamel surface and exposed dentin.
-A very acidic diet – for example, a diet with a lot of citrus fruits, pickles or soda pop — can cause teeth erosion and dissolve the tooth surface, exposing the dentin.
+Overzealous brushing or using a very abrasive toothpaste can also cause abrasion of the tooth’s enamel surface and if have exposed dentin.
+A very acidic diet – for example, a diet with a lot of citrus fruits, pickles, or soda pop — can cause teeth erosion and dissolve the tooth surface, exposing the dentin.
 Bulimia and GERD can also result in dental erosion and sensitivity due to acid in the mouth.

 - What is a dental composite filling?